Non-linear parabolic PDEs with rough coefficients and critical data: existence, uniqueness and regularity of weak solutions: Preliminaries

 We return to the investigation of weak solutions to linear parabolic equations initiated in Section~\ref{subsec:prelim_weak_solutionI}.
 Using some terminology from Section~\ref{subsec:prelim_elliptic}, we present well-posedness results from the literature for them.

-The following results for weak solutions to~\eqref{eq:def_weak} in weighted $\Z^{p,2}$-spaces are simplified versions of~\cite[Thm.~9.2]{AH3}.
+The following results are simplified versions of~\cite[Thm.~9.2]{AH3}.
 We extract them for the reader's convenience, taking also the shift of notation {discussed} in Remark~\ref{rem:Z_spaces} into account.
 To start with, recall from Section~\ref{subsec:prelim_elliptic} the number $q(A^*) \in (2,\infty]$ associated with the adjoint coefficient function $A^*$, describing regularity properties of the equation.
 Note that in~\cite{AH3}, this number is called $q_{+}(L^*)$.
 Put $Q \coloneqq q(A^*)' \in [1, 2)$.
 Using $Q$, define for a given $\alpha > -1$ the critical number $p(\alpha,A) \in (0,2)$ by

 Note that $p(\cdot,A)$ is decreasing.
 The applicability of the linear theory in~\cite{AH3} stated below requires the condition $p > \tilde p_L(\beta)$, where $\beta>-1$ and the number $\tilde p_L(\beta)$ is defined in that article.
 For $p\in (1,\infty]$ and $\beta>-1$, this condition is implied by the simpler condition $p\ge p(2\beta+1,A)$.
 We systematically impose the latter.